SquirrelGrip/meter-reader/README.md

 # Assumptions:
 - If any error is found while processing the file, the entire file is discarded and the data within is rejected.
 No data would be committed to the database.
 - An empty line can be ignored.
-- One file processed at a time, eg. No concurrency concerns.
+- One file processed at a time, i.e. No concurrency concerns.
 - Each file contains exactly one 200 record for each NMI.
 - Each file contains exactly one 300 record for each NMI and Date.
+- Processing Time and Memory Usage is not critical, i.e. Garbage Collection is not a problem and there is no realtime requirements

 # What is the rationale for the technologies you have decided to use?
-There a number of way to solve this problem.
+There a number of ways to solve this problem...

 ### Language Choice: Java
 Java is a well known language and it was chosen over others mainly because of its Object Oriented nature.
 While my first choice would be Kotlin, also a OO language, I did’t choose it as I made an assumption that the reviewer of this code may not be familiar with it and more likely that Java is more understood.